Bajtazar/image-compression-ann/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── external           <- Python dependencies that cannot be installed via package manager │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │   └── models.csv     <- File that translates training session id to the model params │